vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 - Mathematics, needed is linear algebra and calculus, I can do that (and much more, e.g. numerical methods).
 - Domain Expertise.
 In a sense there can be no such thing as enough domain expertise, but within the domain I plan to tackle - public policy - I'm pretty familiar.

 According to the logic of O'Neil and Schutt I'm clearly on my way to being a data annalist.
-However there are some areas that still need work when we accept their definition of data science.
+However there are some areas that still need work.

 ## What kind of data scientist?
 We can conclude that data science is a very broad field.
 This field can be partitioned in several ways.